 The Condor system soon became a staple of the production computing environment at the University of Wisconsin, partially because of its concern for protecting individual interests.
-[44] A production setting can be both a curse and a blessing: The Condor project learned hard lessons as it gained real users.
-It was soon discovered that inconvenienced machine owners would quickly withdraw from the community.
-This led to a longstanding Condor motto: Leave the owner in control, regardless of the cost.
-A fixed schema for representing users and machines was in constant change and so eventually led to the development of a schema-free resource allocation language called ClassAds.
-[59, 60, 58] It has been observed that most complex systems struggle through an adolescence of five to seven years.
-[42] Condor was no exception.
+[48] A production setting can be both a curse and a blessing: The Condor project learned hard lessons as it gained real users.
+It was soon discovered that inconvenienced machine owners would quickly withdraw from the community, so it was decreed that owners must maintain control of their machines at any cost.
+A fixed schema for representing users and machines was in constant change and so led to the development of a schema-free resource allocation language called ClassAds.
+[58, 59, 57] It has been observed [46] that most complex systems struggle through an adolescence of five to seven years.
+Condor was no exception.